oliverdjbrown/javacript-testing/README.md

-# javacript-basic-practice
+# Javascript-Basic-Practice

-JavaScript Basic 150 exercises with Test
+This is a JavaScript Basic 150 exercises which Im going to include test using jest to practice not just my javascript but also test functionally.